 Remember how you used your school chalkboard to draw figures on it with chalk, while the teacher was away!
 It certainly used to be fun.
 It seems David Zinn never got over this fun!
 Now, instead of a chalkboard in the classroom, this freelance illustrator and street artist uses the city sidewalks to create his original artworks.
 This self-taught artist has been doing this around Ann Arbor, Michigan, since 1987.

 But it’s the street art that Zinn creates that has swept the public at large off their feet.
 No wonder he’s renowned for this all over the world.
-While the other street artists use a variety of colours, he uses only chalk, charcoal and objects he finds on the street.
+While the other street artists use a variety of colors, he uses only chalk, charcoal, and objects he finds on the street.
 He also improvises on location.

 Zinn is really not bothered whether his temporary art gets washed away in rain but takes solace in the fact that it remains in the minds and hearts of his viewers.
 The public love he enjoys is such that people crowdfunded a campaign to help publish a book on his artwork titled ‘Temporary Preserves: Chalk Art by David Zinn’.